agaric/flat_comments/README.txt

 1. Enable the module.
 2. Edit a content type.
+3. Edit the "Comment" field.
-3. Under the "Comment settings" section uncheck "Threading" checkbox.
+4. Uncheck the "Threading" checkbox.
-4. (Optional) Hide reply links on comments by checking the "Do not show reply link on comments" checkbox at the bottom of the "Comment settings" section.
+5. (Optional) Hide reply links on comments by checking the "Do not show reply link on comments" checkbox at the bottom of the "Comment settings" section.